-Cyclothymia, A person experiences numerous periods of mild mania along with mild depressive episodes.
+Cyclothymia (Bipolar III), A person experiences numerous periods of mild mania along with mild depressive episodes.

 A variant of bipolar disorder is referred to as "rapid cycling".
 When a person experiences four or more episodes of major depression or mania during a 12-month period they are referred to as “rapid cyclers”

 People with Bipolar I have full manic and major depressive episodes.
 Most experience an alternating of these episodes where they experience months of mania followed by months of depression.
 The mania may even include psychotic features that include hallucinations and delusions.

 People with Bipolar II alternate between mild manic states, “hypomania”, and severe depressive states.
 For most people with Bipolar II the depressive states are more common than the manic ones.

 People in the throes of mania need constant excitement, involvement, and companionship.
 They often seek out new friends as well as old ones and have little awareness that their behavior is overwhelming or excessive.

 Manic people move quickly as though there were not enough time to do everything they want to do.
 They may even talk rapidly and loudly.
 Flamboyance is not uncommon, sometimes dressing in flashy clothes, spending large sums of money, and even getting involved in dangerous activities.

 Mania makes people use poor judgment and, as a result, often take actions without considering negative repercussions.
 People with mania have an inflated opinion of themselves and sometimes their self-esteem approaches grandiosity.
 During the most severe cases of mania, some people have trouble remaining coherent and can even lose touch with reality.